 Example annuity chart

-Please note that this is just an example, some of our lifestyle funds have different starting risk levels and will move into gilts and cash at slightly different times.
+Please note that this is just an example, some of our lifestyle funds have different starting risk levels and will move into investments designed to preserve your annuity buying power and cash at slightly different times.

 Important information